 Medicine & Biomedical Sciences

 Queen’s enjoys a strong tradition in medicine and the biomedical sciences.
 Lord Florey, the Nobel Laureate who introduced penicillin as an antibiotic, was a Provost of Queen’s, and Sir Edward Abraham, who discovered the cephalosporin class of antibiotics, was a student here, and later became an honorary fellow of the College.
 The College Medical Society arranges guest speaker events and dinners, providing a lively forum for the discussion of medical and biomedical matters.

 Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
 We do not currently accept applications for the accelerated (graduate entry) Medicine course.

 The admissions process includes a rigorous, centralised shortlisting procedure, based in part on the biomedical admissions test (BMAT); shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
 One of these will be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
 Offers are made after careful consideration of all aspects of the application except college preference.
 As a consequence, it is quite common for an applicant to be offered a place at a college that was not their first choice.

 The three pre-clinical years of the Medicine course include the first two parts of the Bachelor of Medicine degree, which are examined at the end of the third term and the beginning of the sixth, respectively.
 Medical students then complete a BA degree in Medical Sciences, from the sixth term until mid-way through the ninth (the ‘Final Honours School’).
-The objective of the BA course is for the student to develop a critical understanding of research work in specialist areas of the student’s own choosing.
+The objective of the BA course is for the student to develop a critical understanding of research work in specialist areas of their own choosing.
 After the BA exams, a three-week course in Principles of Clinical Anatomy provides a useful bridge to the three clinical years.